kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 > Cloud = a server, somewhere; Edge = a server, close to you

 With [Netlify Edge Functions](https://edge-functions-examples.netlify.app), you can transform HTTP Requests and Responses, stream server rendered content, and even run full server side rendered applications.
 And this all happens at the Edge — directly from the worldwide location closest to each user.
 You can write edge functions using JavaScript or TypeScript, but instead of using Node.js under the hood, they are powered by Deno.
-Continue reading https://whitep4nth3r.com/blog/what-is-the-edge-serverless-functions/

 ### Worker runtimes
 What JS engines/runtimes do we have now?